-What are the Olympic Equestrian sports?
-The Olympic Equestrian sports are dressage, three-day eventing and show jumping.
+There are three Olympic Equestrian sports: dressage, three-day eventing and show jumping.

-There are 6 Olympic Equestrian events that take place in a number of venues:
+There are six Olympic Equestrian events that take place in a number of venues:

 - Eventing, Team Competition

 - Eventing, Individual Competition

 - Dressage, Team Competition

 All Olympic equestrian disciplines are governed by the rules of the Fédération Equestre Internationale (FEI).